 In that it's more evidence that "experts" and "professionals", whether in academia, science, medicine or history should not be trusted simply because they are "credentialed" or part of academia.
 As a matter of fact, those facts immediately cause my radar to go on full alert and become more skeptical.

-The following link and article isn't directly related to the topics I post about on this blog, but it is indirectly related because of the fraud that we're seeing exposed in academia day by day.
+The following link and article isn't directly related to the topics I post about on this blog, but it is indirectly related because of what we're seeing exposed in academia day by day.
 And, as an aside, I've seen comments on other left-leaning "Civil War History" related blogs go down a road where questioning "climate change" or man-made global warming gets hitched to one's views and perspectives on American History: this for example.

 So with that in mind, this headline on Drudge grabbed my attention this morning: